Jesse Winker Player Props: Brewers vs. Diamondbacks

 Jesse Winker At The Plate

-- In 22.0% of his games this year, Winker has tallied at least one RBI.
-In four of those games (9.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Winker has had an RBI in nine games this year (21.4%), including four multi-RBI outings (9.5%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 11 of 41 games so far this season.
+- He has scored in 11 of 42 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.